Using a high performance machine

 The other cleaning steps use chemicals that destroy proteins and can damage the sensor chip surface.
 Be sure to insert a dummy-chip before performing the following cleaning steps.

 Desorb removes adsorbed proteins from the IFC and auto sampler.
-Some measurements will deviate in the first few runs after the DESORB command due to new adsorption of proteins to the tubing.
+Some measurements will deviate in the first few runs after the desorb procedure due to new adsorption of proteins to the tubing.
 It is possible to pre-coat the tubing with BSA assuming this will not interfere with the experiments that will follow.

 Sanitize cleans the pumps, tubing and IFC, removing any micro-organisms.
 This method uses hypochlorite solution and prolonged incubation times.